bt3gl/ARKit_PostMalone/README.md

 ### `ViewController.swift`

-This view is managed by the class ViewController, which inherents from `ARSKViewDelegate` so that we can create a `sceneView` variable.
+This view is managed by the class ViewController, which inherits from `ARSKViewDelegate` so that we can create a `sceneView` variable.
 This class has methods for:

 * Views
     - Scaling and placing the view.